stacksjs/stacks/packages/elements/README.md

 npx degit openwebstacks/stacks-framework hello-world-stack cd hello-world-stack

-pnpm i -r # install deps for all packages pnpm dev # stubs the libraries for local use pnpm dev:vite-wc # starts the dev server pnpm build # builds all packages for production-ready use
+pnpm i # install deps for all packages pnpm dev # stubs the libraries for local use pnpm dev:vite-wc # starts the dev server pnpm build # builds all packages for production-ready use